jflanakin/Jamf-Pro-LAPS/README.md

 # Summary
 This program was created to perform Jamf Pro API LAPS Operations.
-It is a menu based program with basic permissions checking and as robust error checking & error message handling as a I can include.
+It is a menu based cli/terminal only program with basic permissions checking and as robust error checking & error message handling as a I can include.
+Will work for MacOS, Windows, or Linux assuming you have Python 3 installed.

 ## Current functionality includes:
 * Utilize basic authentication credentials (username/password) to acquire a bearer token for future API calls to Jamf Pro.